enioaiello/atomix/README.md

 # Atomix

+## Introduction

 **Atomix** is a lightweight, modular CSS framework designed to streamline the creation of responsive, customizable web interfaces with pre-built components.

-## Introduction

-**Atomix** is a CSS framework for simple, yet powerful website design.

 ## Installation